GitiHubi/courseAAA/README.md

 ## How To Run the Lab Notebooks

-You can run the lab Notebooks in the cloud using either [binder](https://mybinder.org/) or [Google Colab](https://colab.research.google.com/), or locally on your computer.
+You can run Jupyter Notebooks either in the cloud via Binder (https://mybinder.org/) or Google Colab (https://colab.research.google.com/) or locally via a Python installation of your computer.

 #### [Option 1] Binder Cloud Environment ([![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/GitiHubi/courseAAA/main))